Yeteri-Tavadyan/PortfolioOfPracticalTasks/README.md

-# Portfolio-of-my-practical-tasks
+# Portfolio of my practical tasks
-This Portfolio is a compilation of the practical tasks performed during the joint training course “Software Testing: Big Picture” organized by AGBU “CODER WOMEN” program, QWALLITY and QUICK START.
+Course curriculum

       • Fundamental of Testing